-Before I begin, I want to mention how this newsletter is structured, because I’ve discovered some confusion with some of my readers.
-The newsletter is in three parts: the first part is my contribution; the second is a video I’ve found that relates to the topic in part 1, but most often is not referenced in part 1 (it offers a different point of view); the third is a quote.
-I hope this eliminates the confusion, and that you enjoy all three parts.
+This newsletter is in three parts: the first part is my contribution; the second is a video I’ve found that relates to the topic in part 1; the third is a quote.
+I hope you enjoy the richness this brings to the topic of the week with all three parts.

 Quote of the Week